About Responsible Trade LLC

 What are conflict minerals?

-Conflict minerals often are referenced to as “3TG” but actually refer to tin, tantalum, tungsten and gold.
+Conflict minerals often are referenced as “3TG,” but actually refer to tin, tantalum, tungsten and gold.
 More specifically speaking, the minerals in question are cassiterite, used in the production of tin, wolframite, used in the production of tungsten, coltan, used in the production of tantalum, and gold ore.

 While these minerals alone are not conflicted, the methods in which they are extracted often helps fund conflict.
 In the Democratic Republic of Congo, armed rebel groups exploit these minerals for economic gain to help fund their activities and create serious human rights violations in the region.